givemepower8/Phaser3Practices/docs/COC.md

 ### Poison spell

-It's must have for cc troops.
+It's must have for CC troops.

 ## Heroes